kh-w/DMACO_Option_Pricing/README.md

 # Supply and demand

-The DMACO was designed primarily to provide protection for a dual-SMA trading strategy, addressing demand from hedgers.
-At the same time, it can be used as a trend-following investment vehicle, creating demand from traders who wish to directly capitalize on moving average crossovers.
-Additionally, DMACOs offer a speculative tool for volatility: investors may take a long position if they expect high volatility, or a short position if they anticipate low volatility.
-On the supply side, DMACOs are typically provided by market makers or traded over-the-counter between institutional players, with transactions occurring only when a buyer and seller are matched.
+The DMACO was primarily designed to provide protection for dual-SMA trading strategies, meeting demand from hedgers.
+At the same time, it can serve as a trend-following investment vehicle, appealing to traders who seek to capitalize directly on moving average crossovers.
+The option also functions as a tool for volatility speculation, allowing investors to take long positions if they expect high volatility or short positions if they anticipate low volatility.
+For the same reason, DMACOs can be used to vega hedge existing portfolios.
+On the supply side, these options are generally offered by market makers or traded over-the-counter between institutional participants, with transactions occurring only when buyers and sellers are matched.

 # Implied Volatility

+Traditionally, when the parameter space is low-dimensional, a dense grid (i.e., a uniform grid across all parameters) can be used to approximate the implied volatility surface.
+However, for DMACO, the parameter space is high-dimensional, making the computational cost of a dense grid prohibitively high.
+To address this, we employ the sparse grid method.
+In this approach, option prices are precomputed across the multidimensional parameter space using a reduced set of strategically selected grid points, i.e. allocating more points to parameters with higher sensitivity and fewer to those with lower sensitivity.
+Once this efficient grid is constructed, observed market prices and known parameters can be used to interpolate within the sparse grid to infer the remaining unknown parameter.

 # Conclusion and further research

+The Dual Moving Average Crossover Option (DMACO) provides a clear link between technical trading concepts and quantitative option pricing.
+By tying the payoff to the occurrence of a crossover between short-term and long-term moving averages, the DMACO converts signal noise in trading strategies into a measurable and tradable risk event.
+This allows traders to hedge against losses from false crossover signals while also offering a tool for speculation on trend dynamics and volatility.

+Pricing DMACO using the Merton jump-diffusion model and Monte Carlo simulation captures both continuous price fluctuations and sudden jumps, reflecting realistic market behavior.
+Simulation results show that the option price increases with volatility and the length of the time horizon and decreases when moving averages are longer and smoother.
+These results highlight the option’s sensitivity to market movements and the likelihood of crossovers.

+Numerical Greeks confirm that the DMACO is largely insensitive to the initial stock price, while being more sensitive to volatility.
+Interest rate and jump intensity have a moderate impact on price.
+This reflects the event-driven nature of the option, as its value depends on the timing of crossovers rather than price levels.

+From a market perspective, the DMACO can serve as a hedge for trend-following strategies, providing protection against short-term losses caused by noisy signals.
+The sensitivity analysis with respect to volatility indicates that the DMACO can be used for vega hedging in existing portfolios.
+It also offers opportunities for speculation, either on volatility or on the expected timing of trend changes.
+The option can be structured and traded over the counter, allowing market participants to tailor exposure to their specific needs.

+Finally, the use of sparse grid interpolation to estimate implied volatility makes the DMACO practical for high-dimensional parameter spaces and real-world applications.
+Overall, the DMACO represents a useful addition to the set of event-driven derivatives, providing both hedging and speculative opportunities linked directly to technical analysis signals.